mrodalgaard/language-log/README.md

 An Atom grammar that helps you quickly extract the important parts of various log files.

+The filtering bottom bar contains the following elements:

+* Text filter input which filters based on line text (prepend an exclamation mark (`!`) to perform a reverse filter).
+* Tail button (`⇩`) which enables tailing of log changes (move to the bottom of the file).
+* Level filter buttons which filters based on log level.

 ## Supported formats

  * [x] Android LogCat